Home remodeling and modifications are tools you can use to create functional and beautiful homes for your family.

 - Shower seats, built-in shower seats, shower transfer seats

-We can consult with you to help you understand your best options for your bathroom and your lifestyle.
-Our accessibility team will show you how to choose the right accessible bathroom features, including the right shower (handicap roll in shower, barrier-free shower stall) to the best type of flooring to suit your needs and home.
+We can consult with you and your remodeler to help you all understand the best options for your bathroom and your lifestyle.
+We can show you how to choose the right accessible bathroom features, including the right shower (handicap roll in shower, barrier-free shower stall) to the best type of flooring to suit your needs and home.

 We also can help you source and purchase the right accessories to compliment your new accessible bathroom.

 Accessible kitchen design